Skip to main content

 Applicants outside of the UK with qualifications or experience may be able to apply for a UK VTS Operator training course using their previous experience.
 Candidates with either:

-a. acceptable marine qualifications, or
+a. acceptable marine qualifications

-b. partial marine qualifications
+b. partial marine qualifications.

 Legislation